bitbanshee/lazy-script-loader/README.md

 ## Methods
 ### `importScript(info)` -> `Promise`
 * `info`: an [info object](#info-object) describing a function to be loaded.
+A Promise resolved with the function is returned.
-First, name is checked to make sure the function is already loaded.
-If it is, a Promise resolved for it is returned.
-If not, it's returned a Promise that resolves for the function object when the request made to load its script is done.
+First, `info.name` is checked and the request to the `info.url` is made if the function is not loaded yet.